John Finnemore: As writer and comedian

 In September 2011, Finnemore wrote a pilot episode for BBC One called George and Bernard Shaw, a sitcom starring Robert Lindsay and Richard Griffiths as an elderly gay couple.
 The show was not picked up for a full series.

 Finnemore has appeared on various BBC Radio 4 shows, including The Now Show, The Unbelievable Truth, I'm Sorry I Haven't A Clue, Just a Minute, and The News Quiz and is a regular performer at the bi-monthly Tall Tales storytelling shows held in North London.

 Since 2016, he has written Listener cryptic crosswords under the pseudonym 'Emu', published in The Times.

 During the COVID-19 pandemic, Finnemore uploaded videos to his YouTube channel entitled "Cabin Fever" as his Cabin Pressure character Arthur Shappey.
 These would often involve games or puzzles for the viewer.
-In this period, he also became the third person to solve Cain's Jawbone, a literary puzzle published by Edward Powys Mathers in 1934.
+In this period, he became the fourth person to win a prize for solving Cain's Jawbone, a literary puzzle created by Edward Powys Mathers in 1934.
 In 2023, Finnemore revealed he was writing a sequel to the puzzle, to be published by Unbound in 2024.
+The book titled "The Researcher's First Murder: A New Cain's Jawbone Puzzle" was first published on 22.
+August 2024 by Unbound.

-Finnemore has been named as a co-writer for season two of Good Omens with Neil Gaiman, starring Michael Sheen and David Tennant.
+Finnemore was also a co-writer, with Neil Gaiman, of the second series of Good Omens, which starred Michael Sheen and David Tennant.